Case Study: 210 houses & care home, East Dorset District Council

 Solution

-• We then organised a public exhibition in August 2013, advertised in local newspapers.
+• We then organised a public exhibition, advertised in local newspapers.
 The exhibition was attended by 189 residents and stakeholders and 59 filled in a feedback form.
 Analysis of the forms showed 97% of respondents either supported or did not explicitly oppose the proposals, though there were understandable concerns about traffic and access.

 • After the exhibition we set up a consultation website to enable interested residents to access up-to-date and accurate information about the scheme 24 hours a day, 7 days a week.

-• Once the proposals had been revised to address concerns we organised a second exhibition in July 2014, attended by 191 residents and stakeholders.
+• Once the proposals had been revised to address concerns we organised a second exhibition, attended by 191 residents and stakeholders.
 39 attendees completed feedback forms, with analysis revealing fewer concerns about traffic and access and majority support for proposed ecological protection measures.

 • After the second exhibition we drafted a concise three-page briefing letter to send to planning committee members ahead of determination; however this letter was not ultimately sent since feedback from the council was overwhelmingly positive in the run-up to committee.